eslint/rfcs/designs/2025-css-vars-tracking/README.md

 ## Open Questions

-**Should we expose `customProperties` publicly?**

-It's unclear if this is useful to rules directly.
-The primary use case for this data is through the provided methods (`getDeclarationVariables()` and `getVariableValue()`), which offer a more controlled and convenient interface.

-So far, we don't have any use cases for rules accessing `customProperties` directly, so perhaps it's better to keep it private until we have a use case it solves?

 **Should we use "var" instead of "variable" in function names?**

 The proposed API includes methods like `getDeclarationVariables()` and `getVariableValue()`.
 Since CSS custom properties are commonly referred to as "CSS variables" in the community, there's a question about whether the method names should use the shorter "var" terminology instead.
 For example: